In this article, we are going to learn what the different types of Angular CLI commands are, and the tools that power

 ng serve), build (

 ng build) our Angular applications and libraries.
 It's all about running complex tasks.

 Architect tool, we can now create custom tasks for the Angular CLI.
-Previously one would eject the Webpack configuration of the Angular CLI - using
+Previously, one would eject the Webpack configuration of the Angular CLI–using the now deprecated

-ng eject - to be able to tweak the build process.
+ng eject command–to be able to tweak the build process.
 Now every customization can be done using

 Architect.
 That's why, the

-eject command will be removed in Angular CLI 8.0.
+ng eject command was removed in Angular CLI v8.